 The Stitch in Time program was launched in November 2006 as a partnership between Spotlight and World Vision Australia.
 Stitch in Time has been developed specifically to empower women living in difficult situations by teaching them a vocational skill (sewing) that enables them to generate an income and better their circumstances.
 Whist the original partnership with World Vision has now ceased (due to requirements being fulfilled) the program has expanded to include key partnerships in Vietnam, Cambodia and Maningrida in the Northern Territory as well as numerous community organisations around Australia.

 In Vietnam, Stitch in Time works closely with The Lifestart Foundation.
 The Lifestart Foundation is a grassroots, not-for-profit charity that helps disadvantaged Vietnamese people and their families to become self-sufficient.
 The team works to create sustainable and ongoing income streams for the disadvantaged via education and vocational training schemes including a sewing program with Spotlight and Stitch in Time.
-Bags sewn by the women in Vietnam are sold in Australian Spotlight stores for $7.95 AUD.
+Bags sewn by the women in Vietnam are sold in Spotlight stores for $7.95.

 In Siem Reap, Cambodia, Spotlight run a Stitch in Time sewing centre with Together for Cambodia.
-Women employed in the centre also make bags that are sold in Australian Spotlight stores for $7.95 AUD and are employed by local organisations such as schools and hotels to make uniforms and laundry bags.
+Women employed in the centre make bags that are sold in Spotlight stores for $7.95 and are also employed by local organisations such as schools and hotels to make uniforms and laundry bags.
 Together for Cambodia not only provides vocational training for young people through the Stitch in Time centre but also runs a children's home for approximately 40 at risk or orphaned children.
 Spotlight is proud to also support this element of their program.

 The latest addition to the Stitch in Time program is the Maningrida Fabric Collection.
 This range is made up of the designs of women from Maningrida, a remote aboriginal community in the Northern Territory.
 Each designer has their name and design name on the selvedge and ticket, and each fabric is individually printed with their own story.